 You don’t modernize a Street Triple with ease and carelessness.
 When you touch a model like that, it is better not to go wrong as the bike is so important.
 Whether identified as a Daytona with handlebars or a small Speed Triple, the Street has been one of Triumph’s best creations ever since its release, and one of the most efficient mid-size roadsters in production..
-Also, when switching to a 3rd generation, it is essential to be very careful where you put your wheels.
-The 800 Street Triple needs to hit hard right now.
-And evolution shows it.

 It will be easily distinguished from the ex-Street; or it will be confused with the latest generation of Speed.
 With its double oval look and its forced air intake above, the face perfectly matches the big Hinckley 1050 roadster.
 Profile side, the change is more subtle.
 Too little perhaps.
 Concerned about not jostling customers?
 Still, the design focused on visual relief rather than a stylistic overhaul.
 With radiator scoops three times the size, a significantly more compact exhaust, a more tapered rear shell and thinner footrest plates, the 800 Street Triple gains in slenderness.
 What for style?
 Not only.
 The habit accompanies the monk, because the diet allowed him to gain 2 kilos.
 With 166 kilos and more watts, we can expect a more lively, more expressive temperament, able to come back to shake up a competition that has seriously marked its territory.
 What’s more, the Street no longer has a monopoly on 3 legs.
 Yamaha and MV-Agusta seized on this architecture.
 But Triumph does not intend to let it go, and offers wings to its engine.